 With reference to the above statement, illustrate using a well labelled diagram, how each element of strategic planning adds value to the strategic management process.
-(9 marks)
+(9 marks) (Total: 15 marks)

-- (a) Suggest four reasons why organisations are increasingly adopting a lower cost strategy in a highly competitive market.
+(a) Suggest four reasons why organisations are increasingly adopting a lower cost strategy in a highly competitive market.
+(4 marks)

-(4 marks) - (b) Explain six benefits of strategic management that could accrue to a marketing department of a manufacturing company.
-(6 marks) - (c) Evaluate five measures of an effective strategy in an organisation.
+(b) Explain six benefits of strategic management that could accrue to a marketing department of a manufacturing company.
+(6 marks)

+(c) Evaluate five measures of an effective strategy in an organisation.
+(5 r --- ------